Nishit-Jagetia/Efficient_RoundRobin_Algorithm/README.md

-# Efficient_RoundRobin_Algorithm (Improved Round Robin Shortest Job First with Dynamic Quantum Time)
+# Efficient_RoundRobin_Algorithm (Improved Round Robin Shortest Job First with Dynamic Time Quantum)

 The description of the all the algorithms and our algorithm along with pseudocode is in the latex file.